 As of December 31, 2019, we had net operating loss (NOL) carryforwards available to reduce future taxable income, if any, for federal and California income tax purposes of approximately \$58.3 million and \$48.6 million, respectively.
-At December 31, 2019, we also had federal and California research and development tax credit carryforwards of \$4.4 million and \$2.7 million, respectively, available to offset future income tax, if any.
+At December 31, 2019, we also had federal and California research and development tax credit carryforwards of \$4.4 million, and \$2.7 million, respectively, available to offset future income tax, if any.
 Under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended (the Code), if a corporation undergoes an "ownership change," the corporation's ability to use its NOLs and other pre-change tax attributes such as research tax credits to offset its post-change taxable income or taxes may be limited.
 In general, an "ownership change" occurs if there is a cumulative change in our ownership by "5% shareholders" that exceeds 50 percentage points over a rolling three-year period.
 We completed a Section 382 study and believe we have experienced two changes in ownership.
-Consequently, we are limited in our ability to use our NOL carryforwards and other tax assets to reduce taxes owed on the net taxable income that we earn.
-As a result, even if we attain profitability, any limitations on the ability to use our NOL carryforwards and other tax assets could adversely affect our future cash flows.
-In addition, our NOL carryforwards may be unavailable to offset future taxable income because of restrictions under U.S. tax law.
-The Tax Cuts and Jobs Act of 2017 (Tax Act), as modified by the CARES Act, imposes certain limitations on the deduction of NOLs, including a limitation on use of NOLs generated in tax years that began on or after January 1, 2018 to offset 80% of taxable income in tax years beginning on or after January 1, 2020 and disallowance of carryback of NOLs arising in tax years beginning on or after January 1, 2021.
+Consequently, we may be limited in our ability to use our NOL carryforwards and other tax assets in a future year, if taxable income in that given year exceeds our cumulative 382 NOL utilization limit through that specific year.
+As a result, even if we attain profitability, it is possible 382 limitations on the ability to use our NOL carryforwards and other tax assets could adversely affect our fluwes.
+In addition, our NOL carryforwards may be unavailable to offset future cash flows.
+In addition, our NOL carryforwards may be unavailable to TNOLs, including a limitation on use of NOLs generated in tax years that began on or after January 1, 2018 to offset 80% of taxable income in tax years beginning on or after January 1, 2021 and disallowance of carryback of NOLs arising in tax years beginning on or after January 1, 2021.